sushantswarup/sql-fraud-detection/README.md

 Fraud_Detection
-Data Modeling: Define a database model to store the credit card transactions data and create a new PostgreSQL database .
+Data Modeling: Define a database model to store the credit card transactions data and create a SQL database .

 Data Engineering: Create a database schema on PostgreSQL and populate your database from the CSV files provided.